taroooyan/bg-wiki/Nano-Operation-Manual.md

 +    The “up” position (to the right) switches the unit into geiger counter mode without recording (no logging).
 Fields displayed on the OLED are indicators for uSv/h dose-rate (Cs137), max dose-rate, dosimeter, Bq/m2 display (Cs137), time stamp and Alarm LED.
 +    The “down” position puts the Nano into recording (logging, mobile tracing) mode.
 Displayed on the OLED are indicators for CPM and µSv/h, number of satellites locked, altitude (height m), distance traversed (km), total duration of measurement (h:m) and time stamp (dd:hh:mm:ss).
 When bGeigie Nano is switched to recording mode, the display shows whether a micro SD memory card is inserted or not.
 [The photo] displays the “NO SD CARD” message, meaning no card is inserted.
 When a card is inserted properly, this message will disappear.

-Note: some features (like local date/time stamp) were fixed in firmware upgrades.
-For current version see the description of file bGeigieNano.[ino,hex] in https://github.com/Safecast/bGeigieNanoKit (V1.2.9 on 24-10-2013]  [needed wiki page on upgrading the firmware]

 In recording (logging) mode the display also shows a lock GPS indication.
 When the device locks onto GPS, it show the number of satellites found, and a small red LED will glow.
 The picture shows the “No GPS” message.
 In this case, GPS lock can be achieved by placing the device near a window and waiting for a few minutes
       - small Red LED will only glow if: GPS is locked, SD card is present, battery has more than 10% charge left, unit is on for one minute, geiger tube is providing a pulse).
 It can be dimmed by putting the DIP switch #2 Off.
       - Speaker "clicks" and small Blue LED blinks for each pulse from the geiger tube.
 It can be dimmed by putting the DIP switch #1 Off.